-Fred Frith, Jordan Glenn, and myself take up residency for 5 nights at The Stone, performing with very special guests John Zorn, Ikue Mori, Lotte Anker, Okkyung Lee, and Evelyn Davis.
+Fred Frith, Jordan Glenn, and myself take up residency for 5 nights at The Stone, performing with very special guests John Zorn, Ikue Mori, Lotte Anker, Okkyung Lee, Evelyn Davis, Gabby Fluke-Mogul, and Nava Dunkelman.

 Fred Frith (guitar)